-The Group's Scope 1 emissions are the Greenhouse Gas (GHG) emissions directly attributable to the activities of our organisation.
-The vast majority of the Group's Scope 1 emissions are from gas fired electricity generation at Huntstown.
-The Huntstown power station operates within the EU Emissions Trading Scheme and the carbon emissions from the site are independently verified by a thirdparty.
-The reduction in Scope 1 emissions in FY24 reflects a reduction in operating hours which the Huntstown plants were required to run.
+The Group's Scope 1 emissions are the GHG emissions directly attributable to the activities of our organisation.
+The vast majority of the Group's Scope 1 emissions are from gas-fired electricity generation at Huntstown.
+The Huntstown power station operates within the EU Emissions Trading Scheme and the carbon emissions from the site are independently verified by a third party.
+The increase in Scope 1 emissions in FY25 reflects an increase in operating hours which the Huntstown plants were required to run to ensure the security of supply for the greater Dublin area.